Hundsangen: Sport facilities

 There are sporting grounds in the forest Am Buch with two football fields, and there is training in the main hall at the Ollmerschhalle.
 In the centre of Hundsangen, there is also a small football area.
 There is a shooting house in the Boschern forest.

 Regular events

 Hundsangen always holds its kermis in August, on the weekend after Assumption.

 Particularly impressive are the yearly Carnival events in this Westerwald community.
 Besides the Kappensitzungen held every year, the parade held every four years is a magnet for the public and draws tens of thousands of onlookers.

 Economy and infrastructure

 Transport

 Right through the community runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
 The nearest Autobahn interchanges are Diez, Limburg an der Lahn and Montabaur on the A 3 (Cologne–Frankfurt), some 9 km away.

-The nearest InterCityExpress stops are the railway stations at Montabaur and Limburg Süd on the Cologne-Frankfurt high-speed rail line.
-The Rhine-Main and Cologne urban agglomerations are thereby easily reached.
+The nearest train stops are Dreikirchen at the Lower Westerwald railway (RB29) and Hadamar atvtge Upper Westerwald Railway (RB90).